2- and 3-Dissections of Second-, Sixth-, and Eighth-Order Mock Theta Functions: Introduction

 Very recently, Cai et al.~\cite{cai2026some} also established these identities using the $(p,k)$-parametrization of theta functions.
 Our approach differs substantially: we combine symbolic computations in \texttt{Maple} with $q$-series techniques developed by Hickerson and Mortenson, together with methods from the theory of modular forms.

-We believe that this framework opens a promising and largely unexplored direction for further investigation.
+We believe that this framework provides a promising and largely underutilized method for exploring mock theta functions and related future research directions.
 The paper is organized as follows.
-In Section~\ref{Preliminaries}, we present the necessary preliminaries on mock theta functions and recall the definitions required throughout the paper.
-In Section~\ref{Preliminary Theta Function Identities}, we establish several lemmas on theta function identities that form the foundation of our main results.
-In Section~\ref{sec:algorithm}, we present a general algorithm for proving the theta function identities established in Section~\ref{Preliminary Theta Function Identities}.
-In Section~\ref{s_2d}, we derive the $2$-dissection identities of mock theta functions and present several corollaries.
-In Section~\ref{s_3d}, we derive the $3$-dissection identities of mock theta functions and provide corresponding corollaries.
-In Section~\ref{General Algorithm for $m$-Dissections}, we present a general algorithm to obtain the $m$-dissections of mock theta functions.
-Finally, in Section~\ref{Concluding remarks}, we offer concluding remarks and further observations.
+In Section~\ref{sec:catres}, we give the definitions of the mock theta functions required throughout the paper (see Section~\ref{subsec:HMcat}) and state our main results (see Section~\ref{m-Dissections}).
+In Section~\ref{sec:proptm}, we discuss some properties of theta functions and Appell--Lerch sums.
+In Section~\ref{sec:meth}, we review a method used to prove theta function identities through an example, followed by a general strategy for finding and proving the $m$-dissection of a mock theta function, together with an example.
+In Section~\ref{sec:2disspf}, we provide the proofs of Theorems~\ref{thm:ord2diss2}, \ref{thm:ord6diss2}, and \ref{thm:ord8diss2}, which give complete 2-dissections of many mock theta functions of orders 2, 6, and 8.
+In Section~\ref{sec:3disspf}, we give the proofs of Theorems~\ref{thm:ord2diss3}, \ref{thm:ord6diss3}, and \ref{thm:ord8diss3}, which give the corresponding 3-dissections.
+Finally, in Section~\ref{Concluding remarks}, we present concluding remarks and further observations.